voxel51/fiftyone/docs/source/integrations/cvat.rst

 3) Use the
    :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>`
-   method on your dataset or view to upload the samples and optionally their existing labels to CVAT.
-See
+   method on your dataset or view to upload the samples and optionally their existing labels to CVAT
-   :ref:`this section <cvat-requesting-annotations>` for more information about using this method.

-4) In CVAT, perform the necessary annotation work and save the tasks
+4) In CVAT, perform the necessary annotation work

-5) Back in FiftyOne, load your dataset and use the :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>` method to merge the annotations from CVAT back into your FiftyOne dataset
+5) Back in FiftyOne, load your dataset and use the :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>` method to merge the annotations back into your FiftyOne dataset

 6) If desired, delete the CVAT tasks and the record of the annotation run from your FiftyOne dataset